trivialmips/TrivialMIPS/doc/address_allocation.md

 ### Timer

-The only register(`0x04000000`) of Timer contains an integer that automatically increases every 1ms.
+The first register(`0x04000000`) of Timer contains an integer that automatically increases every 1 us, and can be modified to any value.
 It can be used to meter the accurate executing time of some instructions, without being affected by the actual frequency of CPU.
-The register can be written and will be set to zero on hard-reset.
+The second register (`0x04000004`) contains the cycle count of main clock.
+These registers will be set to zero on hard-reset.

 ## Ethernet

-T.B.D.
+The first register (`0x0500000`) of Ethernet controller is address line, and the second register (`0x0500004`) is data line.
+They are both r/w, and their value are prone to change.
+The details are explained in the data sheet of DM9000A Controller.

 ## USB